mnevison/mp-tres/README.md

 - Forgotten password/Password recovery.
 - User profiles
 - More accurate holiday tracking - our company gives holiday time in hours - allowing users to add there total hours of time off and deduct from the total when requests are made.
+- As the amount of holidays on the calendar grows, it might be worth considering the impact on site performance and render them in blocks - 3 months at a time?
+Or just render the month being displayed currently.

 ### Accessibility